tdreid/contrived-conflict/README.md

 # CONTRIVED CONFLICT

-This is a README.md file.
+This is an awesome README.md file.